isabelleyiu/housing_alert/README.md

 $ code server/config/config.json
 ```

 9. Update the development part of the file with details from your database.
-If you didn't set up username and password, your config.json should look something like this.
-Timezone is currently set to UTC -7 America/Los Angeles.
+If you didn't create an username and password, your config.json should look something like this.
 This will allow Sequelize to create all of the neccessary tables for you.

 ```
 {